Frantz's Bridge

 Frantz's Bridge was a historic stone arch bridge located at Lowhill Township, Lehigh County, Pennsylvania.
 It was built in 1887, and is a 166 ft, multiple-span bridge, with three spans each measuring 32 ft long.
 It crossed Jordan Creek.

 It was listed on the National Register of Historic Places in 1988.
-During 2011, the bridge was replaced with a concrete one-span bridge.
+In 2011, the bridge was replaced with a concrete one-span bridge.